abpalmarini/omnidraft/README.md

 [^2]: Specifically, the case arises when _all_ of the following are true: i) the opponents can respond to a suboptimal action with a hero who can play more than one role, ii) your response to that hero in each role individually results in a value greater than would be gained with the true worst-case optimal action and iii) realising each of those values involves different response actions (which is implied by ii) if the initial action is suboptimal).
 Therefore, no matter what response is taken to the opponent's response to your initial action, the opponent can then switch their hero's role to gain more value—which, if ii) is true, will leave you with a value less than the worst-case scenario value of an alternate initial action.

-Another limitation is that the engine can only support up to 64 role rewards because that this is the number of bits in a unit of data used by most processors.
+Another limitation is that the engine can only support up to 64 role rewards because that is the number of bits in a unit of data used by most processors.
 Anymore and the engine would lose its ability to update the game state, determine legal actions and evaluate terminal nodes with only a few hardware operations—as mentioned above.
 (It's possible that this could be increased to 128—by storing certain information across two words and performing an additional operation when required—without a significant loss in speed, but I never tested it.)

 ### App